zzh8241102/zzh8241102/README.md

-Currently an undergraduate student of SWJTU and the University of Leeds.
-MAJOR： computer science。
+<strong>Currently an undergraduate student of SWJTU and the University of Leeds.
+MAJOR： Computer Science.</strong>

 <!---
 zzh8241102/zzh8241102 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.